 It was Chairman Georgine's decision to hold the 19 million shares.
-Others in the Company suggested earlier in the year to sell one-third, hedge one-third and hold one-third of the Company's Global Crossing shares.
-(Grelle Interview) It does not appear from the Company's corporate records that ULICO's fouldation strategy with respect to the Global Crossing investment was ever meaningfully discussed with the Board or the Executive
+Others in the Company suggested earlier in the year to sell one-third and hold one-third of the Company's Global Crossing shares.
+(Grelle Interview) It does not appear from the Company's corporate records that ULLICO's fiquidation strategy with respect to the Global Crossing investment was ever meaningfully discussed with the Board or the Executive Committee.